YawenHan1203/VoiceNote/README.md

 **VoiceNote** lets you move from voice-typing to key-typing seamlessly.
 This way, you can dictate when convenient and type when more appropriate.
 You can also dictate and edit your text results right away, and continue dictating.
 No need to go through app modes or even stop dictation.

 Other features built for productivity for both type of typing are:
-- Analyze the text for entity identification;
+- Analyze the text for entity identification
-- Save your voice notes with one-click;
+- Save your voice notes with one-click
-- Log-in for history review and research;
+- Log-in for history review and research
-- No installation, or download needed;
+- No installation, or download needed
-- Unlimited usage for free.
+- Unlimited usage for free

 ## Demo